JoshuaKGoldberg/TypeStat/packages/ts-enhance/docs/Architecture.md

 Each fixer targets a general range of potential type improvements and contains a series of sub-fixers that target individual improvements.
 For example, `fixIncompleteTypes` contains a `fixIncompleteParameterTypes` fixer that fills in incomplete types for parameters.

-Within each round of applying mutations, TypeStat will stop looking at a file after each step if any mutations are found.
+Within each round of applying mutations, `ts-enhance` will stop looking at a file after each step if any mutations are found.
 Adding mutations from one from can improve mutations from other forms, so reloading the file between rounds could reduce the number of later rounds.

 > See [Fixes.md](./Fixes.md).